 The analogy about looking back while plowing is largely lost on today's generation, and is largely lost on many churches as well.
 If you have ever plowed, you know that looking back while doing so will automatically cause you to veer off course, and your furrows will be neither straight nor parallel.
 To plow properly you must keep your bearings by looking forward and trusting that the outcome will be what you wanted.
 How many congregations find themselves going off track by constantly looking back to "the good old days" - so much so in many cases that they wind up going in circles?
-How many people feel the call from God to move forward in some new way, but find looking forward to the changes as being uncomfortable, and so look back to times and ways that are familiar, yet deadening?
+How many people feel the call from God to move forward in some new way, but since looking forward to the changes makes most people uncomfortable they prefer to and do so look back to times and ways that are familiar, yet deadening?